matthew-lim-matthew-lim/csesoc_feedback_process_bot/README.md

         - You will only need to upload the necessary files to run to the Oracle Cloud.
 At the time of writing, I only needed to put up `main.py`, and my `.env`.
     - Oracle Cloud uses python 3.6, you will need to upgrade to python 3.9 to get everything to work (the discord.py library doesn't work with python 3.6).
     - Once you do the install of python 3.9, make sure you install the packages for the python 3.9 verion.
+- **UPDATE:** I used the free credit for Azure for Education, which allows for access to much better machinese than the Oracle free teir.
+I strongly recommend this over using Oracle free teir.
+That being said, the Oracle free teir VMs will also work.

 ### Running on your VM